aengule/SCRIPTS/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the 'elk-stack-playbook.yml' file to '/etc/ansible/roles/ directory inside the ansible container.
-- Update the _____ file to include...
+- Update the 'etc/ansible/hosts file to include the Elk stack VM Ip address.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to 'http://[your elk IP]:5601/app/kibana. to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._